 Minnesota Land Trust's Wetlands Habitat Protection Program area extends from Meeker County northwest to Becker County, located along a vast glacial moraine system in western Minnesota.
 This prairie pothole country is the core of Minnesota's "duck factory" and is central to one of North America's most important flyways for migratory waterfowl.
-Through Phase 6 of this program, the Land Trust has procured 28 conservation easements protecting 3,856 acres of habitat and 41.8 miles of shoreline.
-The Program has 1,030 acres of restoration/enhancement underway.
+Through Phase 6 of this program to date, the Land Trust has procured 31 conservation easements protecting 4,119 acres of habitat and 50.5 miles of shoreline.
+The Program has 2,131 acres of restoration/enhancement complete or underway.

-Phase 7 will continue these accomplishments by restoring or enhancing 1,597 acres of important prairie and wetland habitats on private lands already protected within the Program area in partnership with U.S. Fish and Wildlife Service's (USFWS) Partners for Fish and Wildlife Program.
+Phase 8 will continue these accomplishments by restoring or enhancing 1,884 acres of important prairie and wetland habitats on permanently protected private lands within the Program area in partnership with U.S. Fish and Wildlife Service's (USFWS) Partners for Fish and Wildlife Program.
 The Land Trust will also work with FWS and landowners to develop additional shovel ready R/E projects.
 In addition, the Land Trust will protect 2,600 acres of new priority wetland and associated upland habitat through conservation easements.
 The Program will be closely coordinated with other public agencies, non-profit organizations and other stakeholders to ensure this Program meets multi-agency conservation goals.